All Episodes

 He's in the pillow business.

-Well, you can bring all the pillow people together and join as one and buy a health care plan that in bulk at a lower price with with better services.
+Well, you can bring all the pillow people together and join as one and buy a health care plan that in bulk at a lower price with better services.

-That allows a president, gives him the authority, you just need a simple vote up or down in the Senate to cancel spending already approved by Congress.
+You just need a simple vote up or down in the Senate to cancel spending already approved by Congress.

 He has 45 days to get that done.